TikTokYouthCamp2022/hangman/README.md

     * `npm install --save @fortawesome/free-solid-svg-icons`
     * `npm install --save @fortawesome/react-fontawesome`

+# Potential add ons
+* Animations on button click and hover
+* Animations on the Hangman image
+* Guess the word (ie fill in the whole word)

+# Other important things to note
+* Need to do up the project documents as part of the submission
+* need to create the demo video as well

 <hr>

 # Getting Started with Create React App (Default README content from new react app)